lunarc/lunarc_docs/docs/MATLAB.md

     R2015b         matlab/8.6
     R2016a         matlab/8.7  (available on Aurora only)

-At Lunarc the MATLAB installation R2014a (also known as 8.3) is the **only** version available for use with MDCE.
-If any of the newer versions is used, submission to the batch queue from within MATLAB is not possible .
+At Lunarc the MATLAB installation R2014a (also known as 8.3) is the **only** version available for use with MDCS.
+If any of the newer versions are used, submission to the batch queue from within MATLAB is not possible .

 Versions newer than R2014a can use PCT at Lunarc but ONLY within a single node and ONLY by writing a batch script where MATLAB is run with a MATLAB script.
-Note that MATLAB will be able to use the parallel computing toolbox on the cores of this single node using the "local" profile.
+Note that MATLAB will be able to use the PCT on the cores of this single node using the "local" profile.

-## Non-PCT running
+## Non-MDCS submissions

 Using MATLAB with versions newer than R2014a requires the user to write a batch script and a MATLAB script.
 An example SBATCH-script to start MATLAB using the batch system follow below.